masomaster/mancala/setup.md

 ✅ **DONE** (Monday morning, 10am)

 ## Icebox
-- As a user, I want the page to have responsive design (esp. for phone-size screens).
-    - Could make board vertical for phone/tablet screen
 - As a user, I want to play against a computer that randomly picks pits.
     - If implemented, should also add a selector at start to choose human or computer opponent.
 - As a user, I want the seeds to be sown sequentially with an interval (not all at once).
 Try tools from here: https://www.youtube.com/watch?v=705XCEruZFs&ab_channel=Fireship